Autumn is that time of year when Mother Nature showcases her phenomenal colours. And my, doesn’t she do a wonderful job!

-Here are a few shots from the road to L’Averne, Quebec, La Petite Riviere du Loup … starting off with the cool Hobbit-like home of Carmelle Bujold …
+Here are a few shots from the road to L’Alverne, Quebec, La Petite Riviere du Loup … starting off with the cool Hobbit-like home of Carmelle Bujold …

-[If you find the clip stops and starts, try clicking on HD [bottom right] to disable the High Definition feature.]
+If you find the clip stops and starts, even after loading, try clicking on HD [bottom right] to disable the High Definition feature.